Kat-zorn/Kat-zorn.github.io/blogs/002-Double-ended-queue.md

 ```

 This solution is already a lot better.
 It is amortized constant in time (unlike the `Shift Vector`), and it does not do unneeded memory operations.
 It does have two slight problems.
 When the back end runs out of capacity, we should be able to try to only extend the back using `realloc` instead.
-This sadly doesn't work with `realloc`, as the way to copies over the data when the original buffer could not be extended costs us extra time (and forces a `memmove` instead of a `memcpy`).
+This sadly doesn‘t work with `realloc`, as the way to copies over the data when the original buffer could not be extended costs us extra time (and forces a `memmove` instead of a `memcpy`).
 We could write our own version of `realloc` to deal with this, but this `Queue` has worse issues that we should deal with.
-The second issue is that when you don't `push` to the frond and back evenly.
-This will result in basically wasting half of the `Queue`'s capacity.
+The second issue is that when you don‘t `push` to the frond and back evenly.
+This will result in basically wasting half of the `Queue`‘s capacity.

 ## `Queue` candidate: Ring buffers